 Test to see if this net is in the trie and associated with the provided AS path.
+The AS path can be to the value "empty" if a check for an empty AS path is required.

 expect packet notify <error code>